StanfordHCI/cs547attendance/readme.md

 Source code: https://github.com/gkovacs/cs547attendance

+## At the start of the term

+Visit https://dashboard.heroku.com/apps/cs547check/settings to manage. geza and msb have access and can add you as a collaborator.

+Set the config variable `spreadsheet_id` to the spreadsheet id (it is just numbers and letters).
+Make sure the spreadsheet is shared with `google_service_account.client_email`.
+Do not change the config variable `google_service_account`

+## At the end of the term

 To see who passed and didn’t, visit http://cs547check.herokuapp.com/pass_nopass

 To see just the list of non-passing students, visit http://cs547check.herokuapp.com/nopass